 Get to know your muscle fibres

 All physical performance, especially peak performance, is entirely dependent on the performance of skeletal muscle.
-There are many influences on muscular output, such as oxygen supply, nervous stimulation and coordination, or nutritional status.
+There are many influences on muscular output, such as oxygen supply, nervous stimulation, and coordination, or nutritional status.
 One or all of these might limit performance in some way, but it always boils down to the muscles themselves to perform the task.
 When Jonathan Edwards, the world record holder in the triple jump, was asked why he thought he had improved from contender to champion, he said it was due to improved strength and speed - characteristics of muscle fibres themselves.
-Understanding how muscles produce force is essential for any athlete or coach to plan training with the aim of improving force production, whether it is to produce greater force or maintain a force for longer.
+Understanding how muscles produce force is essential for any athlete or coach to plan training to improve force production, whether it is to build greater force or maintain a force for longer.

 Why do muscles contract?